-With the Certificate in Social Entrepreneurship, Kelley MBA students can put their business know-how to work solving global problems- from building clean water supplies to improving opportunities in emerging economies.
-This is a cooperative program between the Kelley School of Business and SPEA.
+With the Certificate in Social Entrepreneurship, current O'Neill MPA or Kelley MBA students can put their business know-how to work solving global problems - from building clean water supplies to improving opportunities in emerging economies.
+This is a cooperative program between the Kelley School of Business and O'Neill.

 The certificate takes 18 credit hours of coursework six of which are required courses.
-Of the remaining 12 credit hours, Kelley students must take at least three credit hours through SPEA.
+Of the remaining 12 credit hours, Kelley students must take at least three credit hours through O'Neill.